 Explore Additional guest VM resources

-Services that generate heavy I/O workload, like Exchange, Active Directory, LDAP, and MS-SQL, may succeed in taking VSS snapshots iff you allocate more resources to them.
+Services that generate heavy I/O workload, like Exchange, Active Directory, LDAP, and MS-SQL, may succeed in taking VSS snapshots if you allocate more resources to them.
 Try giving the guest VM more processors and RAM.

 Attempt a non-quiesced snapshot

 Attempt a snapshot with quiescing disabled for troubleshooting purposes.
-With quiescing disabled, the VM backs up in a crash-consistent state.

 1. Stop the VMware Snapshot Provider service.